MDerin1834/DSA210-Data-Anlaysis-Project/README.md

 Mortality	6.99	0.222	Fail to reject H₀

 Interpretation:
+Fail to Reject the Null Hypothesis for Survival_5_years_numerical: No significant relationship between continent and survival_5_years_numerical.
-No significant association between continent and survival/mortality.
+Fail to Reject the Null Hypothesis for Mortality: No significant relationship between continent and mortality.
+These results show that the data does not provide enough information to prove our hypothesis (alternative hypothesis), so we stick with null hypothesis.

 Possible Reasons:
 Similar healthcare standards across continents in the dataset.